 A common question that I get from people is how to evaluate an ESL Speaking test.
 Although there are different ways to conduct ESL speaking tests, I do the 1-1 conversation with a random partner style.

-If you look on the Internet machine, you’ll notice that lots of other people have talked about this before, but most of them are so complicated that I don’t think their students will actually understand them.
+If you look on the Internet, you’ll notice that lots of other people have talked about this before.
+But, a lot of the other ESL speaking rubrics you see are so complicated that I don’t think their students will actually understand them.

 I also include other very simple things that students at their level would be expected to have down cold.
 For example, high-intermediate students should have a very firm grasp on using the simple past and not make mistakes, even though we may not have explicitly studied it.

 For beginners, I almost exclusively stick to what they’ve studied in my class.

 Talking around these things will result in a lower score.
 For example, saying something like, “Crossing the street at the wrong place,” instead of just saying the vocabulary word we’ve studied (jaywalking) will result in a deduction.

 This means that students should not just give very simple answers to their partner, but should elaborate with one or two extra details.
 I encourage this is in class every single day, so a failure to do this on the test does not make me happy!